Azure/bicep-registry-modules/avm/res/kubernetes-configuration/flux-configuration/README.md

 ### Parameter: `bucket`

 Parameters to reconcile to the GitRepository source kind type.
-Required if `sourceKind` is `Bucket`
+Required if `sourceKind` is `Bucket`.
 - Required: No
 - Type: object